 Substantive Change Information

 Substantive change, as defined by the Southern Association of College and Schools Commission on Colleges (SACSCOC), is defined as “a significant modification or expansion in the nature and scope of an accredited institution.”
 Asking the following questions will help to determine whether a modification or expansion is significant:

-- new faculty?
+- Require new faculty?

-- new courses?
+- Create new courses?

-- additional library or other learning resources?
+- Need additional library or learning recourses?

-- new equipment or facilities?
+- Need new equipment or facilities?

-- new funding?
+- Call for additional funding?

-- initiate a branch campus?
+- Establish a branch campus?

-- initiate an off-site location?
+- Initiate an off-site location?